Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 The doctor needs:

-• study the medical history - to look for a possible underlying disease;
+• study the medical history - to search for a possible underlying disease;

-• collect and analyze a life history - to identify external causes, which will determine whether there was a need for a procedure such as permissive hypercapnia;
+• collect and analyze your life history to identify external causes, which will allow you to determine whether there was a need for a procedure such as permissive hypercapnia;

 • assess the condition of the skin;